khadejaa23/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 # Python - Everything is object
 This project is 99.9% quizes with almost no writable code.
-I learnt so many stuff by brainstorming with my peers the following:
+I learnt so many stuff by brainstorm with my peers the following:

 - Why Python programming is awesome
 - What is an object